ADN-DevTech/Civil3DSnoop/README.md

 # Author

 This plugin was written by Augusto Goncalves [@augustomaia](http://www.twitter.com/augustomaia), member of the Autodesk Developer Technical Services team.
+This plugin migrated to support NET8.0 by Madhukar Moogala, member of APS Team
 ### Limitations

 The tool uses Reflection to list the properties, so it may not work well for all properties.
 Most properties should work fine.